 WIF members who identify as Black.

-“...
-A social action non-profit organization focusing on fair access, fair treatment and fair pay for women of color in all aspects of the entertainment and media industries.”
+Women of Color Unite (WOCU) is a free to join, all-volunteer group with over 6,000 members.
+According to their website, they are: “...a social action non-profit organization focusing on fair access, fair treatment and fair pay for women of color in all aspects of the entertainment and media industries.”

-“An extensive, searchable database of women of color who work in the film industry, both in Los Angeles and around the world.
+As a part of its programming, WOCU maintains The JTC List: “An extensive, searchable database of women of color who work in the film industry, both in Los Angeles and around the world.
 It’s referenced by studios and production companies to help guide hiring for both above and below the line positions, and make sure that every set is inclusive.”

-To join the list, you’ll fill out a survey with a few questions about your identity and your work.
+To join the JTC list, you’ll fill out a survey with a few questions about your identity and your work.
 Industry members with any level of experience can apply to join.

-WOCU organizes regular in-person networking, educational, and professional development opportunities for its members, including quarterly topical panels in collaboration with SoHo House.
+WOCU also organizes regular in-person networking, educational, and professional development opportunities for its members, including quarterly topical panels in collaboration with SoHo House.
 These events are always free for members.

 Women and non-binary people of color working in the entertainment industry.